-- City Brains are designed to improve urban development through the utilization of machine intelligence and real-time city data
+- City Brains are designed to improve urban development through the utilisation of machine intelligence and real-time city data

 - ET City Brain, developed by Alibaba and several cities, is one of the leading examples of City Brains and has been implemented in 23 cities across Asia